tawmae/tawmae.github.io/movie_and_tv_show_quiz.md

 ### Can I exclude animes and cartoons?
    - Sure, you can either exclude the genre 'Animation' and/or "Japanese" language in the Movie/TV Show Settings.

+### Can I use triggers other than a command?
+   - Yes, any trigger works.
+By default, the round count is set to 1.
+But you can populate a `rounds` argument/variable to set the rounds played.
+If `rawInput` is populated too, it will take priority over `rounds`.

+### How do I reset the stats?
+   - Settings UI -> General -> Very Bottom -> Reset Stats

+### Can I change the scene name?
+   - No.

 ---